geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 ---
-title: "Adding tail call optimization to a Lisp interpreter with just a few lines of code"
+title: "Adding tail call optimization to a Lisp interpreter in Ruby"
 date: 2018-01-15 12:16 UTC
 tags:
 ---

 I spent the past week doing a programming retreat at the [Recurse Center](https://www.recurse.com/) in New York City.
-As one of my projects I wrote a basic Lisp interpreter in Ruby, following the excellent [make-a-lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) tutorial.
+One project I worked on was writing a simple Lisp interpreter in Ruby, following the excellent [make-a-lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) tutorial.

 One of the more educational steps was adding support for **tail call optimization**.
 I had used tail call optimization before and had a vague sense of how it worked, but it always sounded complicated.
-It turned out that implementing it in an interpreter was a great way to learn that the core idea is actually very simple!
+Implementing it in a toy interpreter was a great way to understand it better, and it turns out that the core idea is actually very simple!

 In this post, I'll show you why we need tail call optimization, and exactly how I implemented it in an interpreter with a surprisingly small set of changes to the code.